Information from the National Association of County Engineers. File photo.

 America’s counties own 45 percent of the nation’s road inventory and 38 percent of its bridge inventory, while investing more than $122 billion on infrastructure and maintaining and operating public works.

-Hens, a 1993 graduate of the United States Air Force Academy, has served as Genesee County Highway Superintendent since 1998.
+Hens is a 1993 graduate of the Air Force Academy and has served as Genesee County Highway superintendent since 1998.
 As superintendent he functions as the county engineer and oversees the operation and maintenance of all county-owned infrastructure and equipment, including roads, bridges, parks, facilities, airport and water system.

 Now in its 64th year, the association is a nonprofit, nonpartisan professional association representing more than 2,400 county engineers, public works directors, highway commissioners, road managers, and related professionals in the United States and Canada.
 In the United States, local roads account for about 75 percent of highways and roads, or 2.93 million miles.
 Counties manage 1.74 million miles of those roads.
 Counties also own 231,000 bridges and operate one third of the nation’s transit systems and airports.